 3. Develop former employees into brand ambassadors.

 In today's competitive job market, employers can't afford to be bitter over broken relationships.
-A "bad breakup" -- publicized on social media or employer review sites -- can have real consequences for your ability to attract and hire quality candidates.
+A "bad breakup" -- publicised on social media or employer review sites -- can have real consequences for your ability to attract and hire quality candidates.

 Employers need to develop the best post-employment relationships they can, which means thinking about the value of their reputation with employees after employment.